diegomacario/Super-Sunshine/README.md

 ## About

-This ray-tracer was written as a final project for Ravi Ramamoorthi's fantastic [course](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) on computer graphics.
+Super-Sunshine was written as a final project for Ravi Ramamoorthi's fantastic [course](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) on computer graphics.
 It was built from scratch with a strong focus on making the C++ code clear and organized.
 In its current form, the project consists of:

 - A recursive ray-tracer.
-- A scene parser that can be used to generate images from text files.
+- A scene description language composed of 21 commands.
 - A linear algebra API for performing operations with points, vectors, normals and affine transformation matrices.

 The only external library used is the [FreeImage](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) library (it is used to generate PNG images with the RGB values calculated by the ray-tracer).

-## Description

-When I started working on this project, I thought the most challenging part of it would be to translate the theory behind a ray-tracer into well-written code.
-Once I finished it, however, I found that using a ray-tracer is a lot more challenging that actually implementing one.
-Just consider some of the things that need to be specified to generate an image:

-- A camera (including its position, orientation and field of view).
-- Geometric shapes (including their positions, dimensions and the transformations that act on them).
-- Light sources (including their positions, directions, colours and attenuations).
-- Material properties.

-Keeping track of all these values can become quite complex, specially as the number of geometric shapes and light sources increases.
-On top of that, the process of generating an image is slowed down significantly if you have to recompile your ray-tracer whenever you make changes to a scene.

-It is because of these obstacles that this project includes a scene parser.
-With this tool, a ray-tracer can take a scene description written with simple commands, such as this one:
+## What is a scene description language?

+A scene description language is a set of commands used to describe an image so that it can be rendered by a computer.
+Imagine, for example, that we wanted to render an image of "three scoops of ice cream sitting in the middle of a desert".
+Using the language developed for this project, we would write the following scene description:
  ```sh
 size 640 480
 output ice_cream.png